 After that, BoardBooster will ask you to invite a couple of people to the tribe and then it’ll be activated.
 Then you’re good to go!

 Now, if you don’t want to create a tribe you don’t have to.
 You can click on the list of tribes already existing by clicking “Join Tribe.”
 Then you will see a list of tribes where you can request to join one.
 BoardBooster will show you the rules and you’ll have to accept them.
-Then you’ll either be automatically accepted or will need to wait for the tribe members to vote allowing you in (depending on the settings they’ve set up.)
+Then you’ll either be automatically accepted or will need to wait for the tribe members to vote to allow you in (depending on the settings they’ve set up.)

 Once you’re in and start setting up your pins, BoardBooster will literally take care of the rest!BoardBooster now has tribes!
 How awesome is that?!
 Click To Tweet